Tag Archives: Film Alley

 Q: What if I am not a Christian?

 A: Our primary aim is to uncover and compare the beliefs promoted in the movie to a mainstream Christian worldview.
-Admittedly, our discussion leaders will likely interpret the film through a lens compatible with relatively conservative Lutheran theology.
+Admittedly, our discussion leaders will likely interpret the film through a lens compatible with a relatively conservative Lutheran theology.
 However, people of all faiths and religions are invited and encouraged to share their insights.
 There will be no judgment.

 Q: Where and when will the classes be held?